SaumyaVerma20/healthcare-microservices-system/README.md

 # Healthcare Microservices System

 A distributed healthcare management system built with **Java 21** and **Spring Boot 3.5**.
-This project demonstrates a modern microservices architecture utilizing synchronous **gRPC** communication for critical transactions and asynchronous **Kafka** event streaming for analytics.
+This project demonstrates a modern microservices architecture utilizing synchronous **REST APIs** for critical transactions and asynchronous **Kafka** event streaming for analytics.

 ## 🏗 System Architecture